Ex-CFO says Trump kids raised pay after learning of scheme

 “Correct.”

-Weisselberg told jurors he stopped his scheme after the audit and soon after asked Eric Trump for a raise, conveying to him that “since the practice was no longer going on I would need some additional income to pay for those expenses.”
+Weisselberg told jurors he stopped scheming after the audit and soon asked Eric Trump for a raise, conveying to him that “since the practice was no longer going on I would need some additional income to pay for those expenses.”

-Weisselberg said Eric Trump, who handles day-to-day operations at the company, signed off on his raise and is now in line to approve his latest $500,000 holiday bonus — even as Weisselberg prepares to shuffle off to New York City’s infamous Rikers Island jail complex.
+Weisselberg said Eric Trump, who handles the company’s day-to-day operations, signed off on his raise and is now in line to approve another $500,000 holiday bonus — even as Weisselberg prepares to shuffle off to New York City’s infamous Rikers Island jail complex.

 Other executives accused of scheming to avoid taxes also kept their jobs and pay, Weisselberg said.
 They include his son, former Central Park ice rink manager Barry Weisselberg, and the company’s chief operating officer, Matthew Calamari Sr.